 Included are videos on various hook types, knots and de-barbing hooks that ensure quick and safe hook removal from your fish.
 For new and existing members there are tips on kit maintenance.
 We encourage all our tagging members to watch and share these useful videos widely.

-We thank South African Association for Marine Biological Research (SAAMBR) for funding, and Billi Jean Parker and Lynton Richards from Blue Oceans Media, for editing and creating these fantastic videos.
+We thank South African Association for Marine Biological Research (SAAMBR) for funding, and Billi Jean Parker and Lynton Richards from Ocean Planet Media, for editing and creating these fantastic videos.